-When using the $25$ by $25$ grid sheets, some children might find it helpful to have a "window" made out of paper or card which isolates a $5$ by $5$ section of the grid (like the white box on the interactivity).
+When using the 25 by 25 grid sheets, some children might find it helpful to have a "window" made out of paper or card which isolates a 5 by 5 section of the grid (like the white box on the image in the problem).

 Find a great variety of ways of asking questions which make 8.